aposoftworks/lohm/README.md

 This packages overhaul laravel's migration with a table absolute state approach instead of a change state approach.
 What this means?
 This means that you tell the migration how you want your tables, and it will take care of syncing it with your database, you do not need to tell it how.
 So you don't have to keep dozens of files that describes changes, just one for your table.
 Order is not important, because foreign keys and such, are organized to be placed at the end of the migration, so you can be sure all tables were created before it runs.

+## Features
+- Write your migrations without worrying about the order the foreign keys are added
+- A file per table, you don't need to write multiple migrations, the changes are detected and made accordingly
+- Better syntax for writing columns (write less, do more)
+- Better control over how things are made (you can customize migration name, default length, and other things)

 ## Installation
 This is a typical installation Laravel package installation, you can run as follows:
 ``` bash